jjvanzon/JJs-Reference-Architecture/aspects.md

 So the collection of `Products` gets updated.

-But this does not cover edge cases like `null` or `Product` already in collection.
+But this does not cover edge cases like `null` or `Product` is already in collection.

-It may be tempting to call a [LinkTo](patterns.md#linkto) method from the property setter instead.
-The tendency to divert to an abstraction like that may be quite strong and for good reason.
+It may be tempting to call a [LinkTo](patterns.md#linkto) method from the property setter instead or use the [OneToManyRelationship](api.md#onetomanyrelationship) `API`.
+The tendency use an abstraction like is quite strong.

 ### Omit Inverse Property

 Reasons not to have an inverse property can be:

 - [Enum-like entities](#enum-Like-entities)
 - [Loosely linked](#loosely-linked-translation-entities) [entity](patterns.md#entity)
 - 1-to-1 relationships